umrlastig/SurfaceReconEval/README.md

 </summary>
 <br>

-In order to generate a noise-free point cloud, the user just has to add **--perfect-scan** or **-p** to the parameters list.
-In that case:
-- **Point locations are the exact intersections** of rays with the virtual environment.
+In order to generate a noise-free point cloud, the user just has to add **--noise-free** or **-nf** to the parameters list.
+In that case, **Point locations are the exact intersections** of rays with the virtual environment.
-- **Normals are no longer estimated**: the normal corresponding to a given point is the one of the triangle hit by the ray during the scanning process.
+In order to generate perfect normals, the user just has to add **--perfect-normals** or **-pn** to the parameters list.
+In that case, **Normals are no longer estimated**: the normal corresponding to a given point is the one of the triangle hit by the ray during the scanning process.
 </details>

-## Evaluation pipeline
+## Evaluation from synthetic data
 Move to the proper directory: `cd pipeline_evaluation/` because everything happens there!

 <details>